ktenman/portfolio/README.md

 ## Architecture 🏗️

-The Portfolio Management System is built with a modular architecture, comprising several key components that work together to deliver a comprehensive portfolio management experience.
+The Portfolio Management System is built with a modular architecture, comprising several vital components that work together to deliver a comprehensive portfolio management experience.

 ![System Architecture](./screenshots/architecture.svg)

 ### Frontend 🌐

-The frontend, built with Vue.js and Bootstrap, provides a responsive user interface.
+The front end, built with Vue.js and Bootstrap, provides a responsive user interface.
 It communicates with the backend via HTTP to retrieve and display portfolio data, transactions, and performance metrics.

 ### Backend 🧠

 Developed using Spring Boot, the backend handles API requests, processes data, and interacts with the database and cache.
-It exposes RESTful endpoints for the frontend to consume and manages the business logic for portfolio calculations.
+It exposes RESTful endpoints for the front end to consume and manages the business logic for portfolio calculations.

 ### Database 🗄️